jiko/cyborgmanifesto/index.md

 oppositional ideologies fitting the late twentieth-century.
 They would simply bewilder anyone not preoccupied with the machines and consciousness of late capitalism.
 In that sense they are part of the cyborg world.
-But there are also great riches for feminists in explicitly embracing the possibilides inherent in the breakdown of clean disdnctions between organism and machine and similar distinctions structuring the Western self.
+But there are also great riches for feminists in explicitly embracing the possibilities inherent in the breakdown of clean distinctions between organism and machine and similar distinctions structuring the Western self.
 It is the simultaneity of breakdowns that cracks the matrices of domination and opens geometric possibilities.
 What might be learned from personal and political 'technological'